OP/TECH Camera Strap System

 |No more strap in the face!|

 With the strap attached to the bottom, the camera hangs upside-down.
 I've found that the camera swings around a bit less when walking, so I think it's a small improvement.

 |Now the camera hangs upside-down, which is|

 slightly more convenient

 The best part is the total system cost.
-The Utility Strap Sling is $30, the Super Classic is $23, the Swivel Hook Connectors are $10, and the quick release hook is $9.
-That's $72 total, which is slightly less than a single, top of the line Black Rapid strap.
-And my system is a lot more versatile.
+The Utility Sling is $35, the Super Classic is $29, the Swivel Hook Connectors are $12.50, and the quick release hook is $9.
+That's $86 total, which is less than a single strap from a lot of other vendors.
+And this system is a lot more versatile.
 In case there's any doubt, I can vouch that the OP/TECH straps are durable, comfortable, and well-designed.
-I’ve used them for over 5 years on every photo session I’ve done and they still look almost new.
-So quality is not an issue.
-Admittedly, the OP/TECH straps don't have nearly the cachet of Black Rapid straps.
-But I can totally live without that for the price and versatility.
+I’ve used them for over 10 years on every photo session I’ve done, I've never had a failure, and they're still in great shape.
+So quality and durability are simply not issues.

 |A strap for every occasion|